Glendale Heating & Air will help Seattle & Tacoma residents and property owners diagnose furnace odors and repair your furnace if necessary.

 3. Mustiness Smell

 Mustiness often occurs for similar reasons as burning dust smells: Namely, that dampness has collected in and on the furnace.
 If this smell is faint or goes away after running the heater for a few hours, don’t worry about the mustiness.
-If the smell does not dissipate after a few days, there may be mold in your furnace system that’s introducing a damp smell to all your treated air.
+If the smell does not dissipate after a few days, there may be mold in your furnace system (our indoor air quality services can help address this) that’s introducing a damp smell to all your treated air.
 Have a professional assess the seriousness of this issue as soon as possible since some types of mold can be toxic when inhaled.

 If any one of these smells persists, talk to a trusted HVAC expert.
 Usually, a small change, such as replacing a furnace filter, can resolve the issue.
 If you smell an odor not on this list, ventilate the area and consult with a HVAC professional as soon as possible to determine whether or not the odor is cause for concern.